-Take the Road Less Traveled By
+Take The Road Less Travelled

-And he explained to me the beauties of exploring things for yourself.
+And, he explained to me the beauties of exploring things for yourself.
 And only for yourself.

-How much more value there is if you ignore trip advisor and go off on your own.
+How much more value there is if you ignore Trip Advisor and go off on your own.

 And wonder if this is true for life also.

-In order to invent yourself, you need to leave your nest.
+To invent yourself, you need to leave your nest.